brownman/better-sqlite3/STEPS/prepare_packed_package/README.md

         Email: user@user.of

     npm publish --registry http://localhost:4873/

-    cd test-final
-    cat README.md #and follow the steps described on file
 ```

-2. fetch a packed version of the source-code
+2. fetch a packed version of the package's source-code
 - run `fetch.sh`

 3. install the packed version and run it to check if dbstat is enabled